 To recover from the Great East Japan Earthquake disasters, the government is supposed to issue Reconstruction Bonds from FY2011 to FY2025 in accordance with the "Act on Special Measures concerning the securing of financial resources to execute measures necessary for recovery from the Great East Japan Earthquake (Reconstruction Funding Act)."
 While necessary financial resources will be financed with revenues of Special Taxes for Reconstruction, the government will issue Reconstruction Bonds as bridging finance until these revenues are receivable to the government.

-The government may issue these Reconstruction Bonds within the amount as approved by the Diet.
-The ceiling amount is provided under the general provisions of the Special Account budget from FY2012 onwards.
+Reconstruction Bonds can be issued within the amount approved by the Diet, and the ceiling amount is stipulated in the general provisions of the Special Account budget from FY2012 onwards.